 The open collection comprises books that cover a wide range of subject areas, and all these can be borrowed for a period of two weeks.

 Renewals are permissible if there are no prior bookings.

 The Red-Spot is also known as Reserve Collection (marked with a Red-Dot) comprises basic reading materials and textbooks that have been recommended by the faculty staff for various courses.
 Users are allowed to borrow only one Red-Spot item for a maximum time of two hours.

 The Library subscribes to a good number of printed periodicals, journals, magazines, and newspapers.
 The printed periodicals can only be read in the library.
 The library also subscribes to e-journals.

 All Reference materials (marked with REF) are not to be taken out from the library.
 All items marked with REF are non-circulating items.
 Below are the categories of Reference items.

 - Technical reports

 Audio-Visual (AV) Collection

 Most of the AV available in the library are instructional support materials in the form of CD ROMs.
-Users can borrow this material as open collection.
+Users can borrow this material as an open collection.

 MAHSA Library provides comprehensive access to full-text e-journals.
 These online databases are available at the MAHSA University campus by using accessing the campus Learning Management System.